Thesis

 Theoretical Part

-You can access a wide range of scientific databases such as SciFinder, Web of Knowledge, PubMed, Reaxys, ScienceDirect, and Elsevier.
-Logging in with your university credentials gives you access to most articles.
-For a broader search, you can also use Google Scholar (a more academic version of Google).
+You can use databases such as SciFinder, Web of Knowledge, PubMed, Reaxys, ScienceDirect, or Elsevier.
+Access is typically available via university login.
+You can also use Google Scholar for broader academic searches.

 Practical Part